rtic-rs/rtic/book/en/src/by-example/tasks.md

 ## Capacity

-RTFM does *not* perform any form of heap-based memory allocation.
+RTIC does *not* perform any form of heap-based memory allocation.
 The memory required to store messages is statically reserved.
 By default the framework minimizes the memory footprint of the application so each task has a message "capacity" of 1: meaning that at most one message can be posted to the task